Nick Clegg: I could work with Miliband if voters wanted

 With the next election only 20 months away, Mr Clegg is facing questions about what he would do if no party got a majority in 2015.

-The Lib Dem leader has always said he would guided by the wishes of the British people, in terms of the electoral arithmetic, in any negotiations should the next election not produce an outright winner.'No kingmaker'
+The Lib Dem leader has always said he would guided by the wishes of the British people, in terms of the electoral arithmetic, in any negotiations should the next election not produce an outright winner.

 He said his negotiations with Gordon Brown about a potential Lib-Lab coalition in 2010 had come to nothing, partly because it would not - unlike the arrangement with the Conservatives - have been able to command a majority in Parliament.